REPUBLICANS: Unpacking the Misconception Trunk

 People had issues with biracial marriage not too many decades ago.
 They, too, used "sanctity" as an excuse.

-That said, I have friends that were raised by same-sex couples during a generation where norabid liberals.
-They did learn tolerance and the value of a committed relationship.
+That said, I have friends that were raised by same-sex couples during a generation where people didn't openly discuss same-sex relationships.
+My friends learned tolerance and the value of a committed relationship.
+They didn't turn out gay.

 In our modern society, gender roles hold no real value anymore.
 A stay-at-home dad isn't less of a man, nor is a mother who happens to be a dock worker any less woman.
 Kids raised by single parents or adoptive parents of a different ethnicity also turn out fine.